akre96/opthamology_image_processing/README.md

 ### Python Notebooks
 - __find_tiles_basal_cell_example.ipynb__: Notebook to serve as an example of finging optimal tiles on basal epithelial cell images using the TileSegmenter from `segment_tiles.py`
 - __find_tiles_basal_cell_example.ipynb__: Notebook to serve as an example of finging optimal tiles on limbal stem cell slide images using the TileSegmenter from `segment_tiles.py`
+- __get_LSC_tile_params.ipynb__: Performs a grid search over paramaters for tile segmentation and logs GLCM properties of resultant tiles for comparison to hand selected tiles

 ### Folders
-- __lsc_gridsearch_tile_glcm/__: Directory containing tables which document the GLCM properties of tiles selected with different parameters fed to TileSegmenter from `segment_tiles.py`
+- __lsc_gridsearch_tile_glcm/__: Directory containing tables which document the GLCM properties of tiles selected with different parameters fed to TileSegmenter from `segment_tiles.py`.
+Generated in notebook `get_LSC_tile_params.ipynb`